Start Your Claim

 Brain Aneurysm Caused By Medical Negligence

 A brain aneurysm is a potentially fatal condition characterised by a bulging wall in one of the brain’s arteries.
 Ruptured brain aneurysms can be fatal and are classified as medical emergencies; the aneurysm should be identified quickly and the appropriate treatment urgently administered by a doctor.
-Brain aneurysms are notoriously difficult to detect and survivors are often left with permanent brain damage as a result of the rupture; if treatment is delayed, the patient’s chance of survival will be slimmer and their chance of a good recovery will be reduced.
+Brain aneurysms are notoriously difficult to detect and survivors are often left with permanent brain injury as a result of the rupture; if treatment is delayed, the patient’s chance of survival will be slimmer and their chance of a good recovery will be reduced.

 If you or your loved one has suffered a brain aneurysm, you may be able to make a clinical negligence claim if the care you received was lacking, such as in the following instances: